JamesEU/JamesEU/README.md

 - About me: I enjoy doing general programming and love contributing to code and working on providing better software and resources/guides for other people.
 - I love gaming especially playing around with FiveM!
 In my spare time I love learning new things.
 - Join my [Discord!](https://discord.gg/zrMQpYPJFU)
-- If you want to donate to anything I do!
-[Donate Here](https://www.buymeacoffee.com/JamesUKGitHub)
 - Follow me on Github too if you want!

 ## Visitor Counter